 Visit Valencia Silk Exchange

-The historic building of the Silk Exchange was once a designated place to trade silk since Valencia was a big silk producer.
+The historic building of the Silk Exchange was once a designated place to trade silk since Valencia, Spain was a big silk producer.
 Now, it’s a fascinating UNESCO World Heritage Site full of impressive halls, like the Hall of Columns that twist upwards, resembling palm trees.
-The building is united by a lovely luscious courtyard with orange trees, while the upper floors served as a prison for merchants with bad debt.
+The building is united by a lovely luscious courtyard with orange trees.
+The upper floors served as a prison for merchants with bad debt.

 Roam Around Turia Park